-Details of the preview prefab workflow from https://unity3d.com/prefabs:
+Details of the release from the Unity blog:

-The new Prefab workflows, which are now available as previews, allow you to split up scenes and Prefabs on a granular level.
-This gives you greater flexibility, increases your productivity and enables you to work confidently without worrying about making time-consuming errors.
+The new Prefab workflows allow you to split up scenes and Prefabs on a granular level.
+They give you greater flexibility, increase your productivity and enable you to work confidently without worrying about making time-consuming errors.

 Continuing our focus on workflow improvements, Unity 2018.3 now has unified Settings windows for Project Settings and Preferences.
 The new windows are dockable and searchable, which makes it much more convenient to quickly find and change settings.

 The default scripting runtime is now .NET 4.x.
 The old .NET 3.5 runtime has been deprecated and support for it will soon be dropped.
 Projects that target the .NET 4.x scripting runtime will be able to use the open-source Roslyn compiler.